 - Comfy jogger sweatpants + jogger pants (more lightweight) – UPDATE: I LIVED in these.
 Putting on leggings or anything fitted had NO appeal.
 I had thrown in a couple pair of leggings and never pulled them out.
+These are essentials.

 - Nursing bras + Nursing tank – UPDATE: very glad I packed the tanks!
-I didn’t use the bra since the tank was just easier.
+I didn’t use the nursing bra since the tank was just easier.

 - Comfy cardigan I’m always freezing so packing this in case I get cold in the hospital!
 UPDATE: I used this a lot!